-Plant states are divided into operational states and accident conditions.
+Plant states considered in the design are divided into normal operation, AOOs, DBAs and DECs.
 The design requirements of SSCs should then be developed to ensure that the plant is capable of meeting applicable deterministic and probabilistic requirements for each plant state.
+Note that the plant states diagram in section 7.2 identifies BDBA as a plant state.
+However, only a subset of BDBAs is considered in the design.
+These are DECs.